 To ensure the academic quality of the internship experience, interns work closely and meet regularly with faculty sponsors who eventually evaluate the students' performance, consulting periodically with the on-site supervisors.
 Field studies are evaluated on a Credit/No Credit basis.
 Please note that students may obtain field studies/internships in areas outside their academic major.
 They must, however, show evidence of a satisfactory, acceptable course base in the area in which they hope to intern.

-Applications for field studies/internships must be approved by the student's academic advisor, faculty sponsor, field supervisor, and Director of Career Services.
+Applications for field studies/internships must be approved by the student's academic advisor, faculty sponsor, field supervisor, and Director of Career Development.
 The internship application must be completed and approved by all parties prior to course registration.
 Further instructions regarding internships and PDEs are available on the Career Development section of WesPortal.

 Academic Resource Center.
 The Academic Resource Center (ARC) is committed to providing academic resources, programs and services that promote the development and academic success of all Wesleyan students.
 Group workshops and individual sessions are held throughout the academic year in addition to special topic seminars that provide students with information about academic and personal success.
 Peer tutoring is a free resource provided to all students and is available by individual appointment and in group sessions.
 The ARC is located on the ground floor of Willet Memorial Library and is open 24 hours a day/7 days a week for student use.
 Contact the Director of Student Success for questions regarding Academic Center Services.

-Disability Resources.
 Wesleyan College is committed to equal education and full participation for all students.
-Disability Resources, located on the first floor of Olive Swann Porter (OSP), is committed to supporting students with disabilities.
-The Dean of Students serves as the Coordinator of Disability Resources and oversees the implementation of disability related programs and services.
+Disability Services is committed to supporting students with disabilities.
+The Director of Disability and Advocacy Services oversees the implementation of disability related programs and services.

-If a student with a disability wishes to receive an accommodation, it is the responsibility of the student to inform the Coordinator of Disability Resources and request an accommodation by completing the Disability Services Request Form.
-The student must provide current documentation from a qualified licensed professional as soon as possible prior to when accommodations are desired.
-Although a student can request accommodations at any time, accommodations may take several weeks to process so requests should be made accordingly.
+If a student with a disability wishes to receive an accommodation, it is the responsibility of the student to inform the Director of Disability and Advocacy Services and request an accommodation by completing the Disability Services Request Form.
+The student must provide current documentation from a qualified licensed professional as soon as possible, prior to when accommodations are desired.
 The documentation should include the specific diagnosis attributing to the disability, how the diagnosis was determined, and effects the disability will have on the student's collegiate life.
 Students may request a Wesleyan College Disability Services Verification Form on which a licensed professional can provide this information.

 Accommodations that decrease the integrity of a course or program or cause an undue burden will not be approved.
-Accommodations will not be granted retro-actively.
-Accommodations will be determined on an individual bases according to specific student needs.
+Accommodations will not be granted retroactively.
+Accommodations will be determined on an individual basis according to specific student needs.
 To continue to be considered for academic accommodations, a student must request services each semester.
 Other accommodation requests must be made annually.

 Willet Memorial Library.
 The Lucy Lester Willet Memorial Library offers a variety of print and electronic resources to support student research and the College curriculum.
 The library's strong liberal arts core collection includes more than 140,000 books, 33,900 microforms, and more than 500 print and online periodical subscriptions.
 The library provides extensive electronic resources, including more than 100 databases containing periodical indexing, full-text journals and reference works supporting a full range of curricular programs.
 Many of these are available through the statewide GALILEO (Georgia Library Learning Online) project.
 Through Wesleyan's membership in the Georgia Private Academic Libraries (GPALS) consortium, students can enjoy access to the library collections of 20 other academic libraries in the state in addition to being able to borrow materials from libraries nationally via interlibrary loan.
 Professional librarians offer reference and research assistance, workshops, and other learning opportunities designed to foster information-literacy skills for academic success and life-long learning.
 Library hours before and during holidays may change.
 Hours for holidays and summer session are posted on the Library's website.